ehazlett/launchpad/readme.md

 Launchpad is a web application that will perform operations on receipt of a VCS event, currently Github.
 It works by specifying a configuration file that contains commands you want to execute.
 After a post-receive hook is setup in Github (click on the "Admin" tab of your repo), Launchpad will run the operations -- for example, a deployment.

 #Setup
 Launchpad requires Redis.
 Make sure you have it available and enter the connection information in `config.py`.
-If Redis is running on localhost:6379 you won't have to do anything.
+If Redis is running on `localhost:6379` you won't have to do anything.

-* pip install -r requirements.txt
+* `pip install -r requirements.txt`
-* python application.py
+* `python application.py`

 You will need to make your app publicly available in order to test the Github hooks -- a quick and easy way is with http://showoff.io.

 #Configuration Files
-By default, Launchpad does nothing -- you have to specify a configuration file (per repository) with commands (commands are executed in the order listed).
+By default, Launchpad does nothing -- you have to specify a configuration file (per repository) with commands (commands are executed in the order listed) and place that file in the `conf` directory.
 Here is an example:

 ```javascript
 {